Beam Maps of the Canadian Hydrogen Intensity Mapping Experiment (CHIME) Measured with a Drone: METHODOLOGY

 \subsection{Drone Instrumentation}

 Flights are performed with a payload mounted on a DJI Matrice 600 Pro with a Real-Time Kinematic (RTK) GPS accessory to provide $\sim$1\,cm location accuracy.
-The payload consists of a broad-band white noise generator, bandpass filters, and a switching board which either passes the white noise signal or terminates on 50$\Omega$ on a trigger.
+The payload consists of a broad-band white noise generator, a bandpass filter that passes signals between 400-800\,MHz\footnote{\hyperlink{https://www.minicircuits.com/pdfs/ZABP-598-S+.pdf}{Minicircuits ZABP-598-S+ bandpass filter}}, and a switching board which either passes the white noise signal or terminates on 50$\Omega$ on a trigger.
 The trigger is generated using a separate GPS clock in the payload.
-For measurements on CHIME, the signal was set to pulse on at the start of a pulse-per-second trigger from the GPS, remain on for 0.5\,s, then turn off for 0.5\,s, generating a sequence synchronized to the GPS pulse-per-second.
-The signal is transmitted from a single-polarization biconical antenna which has a broad beam pattern of $\sim 60^{\circ}$ Full-width-half-maximum (FWHM).
-Because the antenna is fixed to the drone body, the drone's heading determines which linear polarization broadcast during flight.
+For measurements on CHIME, the signal was set to pulse on at the start of a pulse-per-second (PPS) trigger from the GPS, remain on for 0.5\,s, then turn off for 0.5\,s, generating a sequence synchronized to the GPS pulse-per-second.